Clinical psychology: Professional practice

 Clinical psychologists engage in a wide range of activities.
 Some focus solely on research into the assessment, treatment, or cause of mental illness and related conditions.
 Some teach, whether in a medical school or hospital setting, or in an academic department (e.g., psychology department) at an institution of higher education.
 The majority of clinical psychologists engage in some form of clinical practice, with professional services including psychological assessment, provision of psychotherapy, development and administration of clinical programs, and forensics (e.g., providing expert testimony in a legal proceeding).

 In clinical practice, clinical psychologists may work with individuals, couples, families, or groups in a variety of settings, including private practices, hospitals, mental health organizations, schools, businesses, and non-profit agencies.
 Clinical psychologists who provide clinical services may also choose to specialize.
 Some specializations are codified and credentialed by regulatory agencies within the country of practice.
 In the United States, such specializations are credentialed by the American Board of Professional Psychology (ABPP).

 Training and certification to practice

 Clinical psychologists study a generalist program in psychology plus postgraduate training and/or clinical placement and supervision.
 The length of training differs across the world, ranging from four years plus post-Bachelors supervised practice to a doctorate of three to six years which combines clinical placement.
+The practice of clinical psychology requires a license in the United States, Canada, the United Kingdom, and many other countries.

+US and Canada

 In the US, about half of all clinical psychology graduate students are being trained in PhD programs—a model that emphasizes research—with the other half in PsyD programs, which has more focus on practice (similar to professional degrees for medicine and law).
 Both models are accredited by the American Psychological Association and many other English-speaking psychological societies.
 A smaller number of schools offer accredited programs in clinical psychology resulting in a master's degree, which usually takes two to three years post-Bachelors.